ARTbio/GalaxyKickStart/README.md

   * You need git and Ansible >= 1.8 (www.ansible.com) on the machine on which you run the playbook.

 # Ansible Galaxy instance and NGS tools
-To deploy Galaxy first, clone this repository by executing:
+To deploy Galaxy, first clone this repository by executing:
 ```
 git clone --recursive https://github.com/ARTbio/ansible-artimed.git
 ```